JodliDev/BudDi/README.md

 ## What is it made of?
 The backend is written in TypeScript using Node.js which starts an HTTP and WebSocket server using Express.
 Data is saved using SQLite.

-The frontend is written in TypeScript using Mithril.js and is packed by Webpack.
+The frontend is written in TypeScript using Mithril.js.
+Both backend and frontend are packed by Webpack.